 A reserve is a land set aside for the entire Band Membership.
 Some lots are generally issued a Certificate of Possession (C.P.) as legal evidence of allocation.
 At one point in time the legal instrument of allocation was a Certificate of Location or Location Ticket.
 Consequently, C.P. holders are sometimes referred to archaically as locatees.
 Land not allocated is usually referred to as unallocated lands or Band lands in some cases.
 However, all land forming a reserve is ultimately communal in nature.

 In 1997 the population of individuals residing on the Chippewas of Nawash reserve was 700.
 The population is roughly the same in 2000.
-The Band role however has approximately 2080 on the list.
+The Band roll, however, has approximately 2080 on the list.

 Economics and History